yezero/sandstorm/docs/administering/demo.md

 ## App demos

-When a Sandstorm instance allows demo accounts, a visitor can surf to:
+When a Thurly instance allows demo accounts, a visitor can surf to:

 `/appdemo/:appId`